vertica/vertica-containers/one-node-ce/README.md

 ## Access with `docker exec`

-Access a shell in the container with `docker exec`. `docker exec` requires that you provide the container name:
+Access a shell in the container with `docker exec`. `docker exec` requires the container name:

 ```shell
 $ docker exec -it <container name> bash -l